 State in your report what has happened over the week or set a window of time that is required by you report, say, a fortnight or a month.
 Conduct a recap of all that has been said and done in the world of your project, in your report.
 You will then be able to scale out your progress and accordingly have insight on what happens next.

 Turn your concentration on the next leg of your project and make sure you have project management report stating the plan of action that takes place after you’ve elaborated on the wins and losses of the past accounting time period.
 Keep the reported light and don’t focus or magnify a certain area of your report.
 While you need to dive into the details for yourself as a project manager, the reports that go out to other individuals in the project might not need that level of detailed information.
 Know your audience and draw up reports accordingly.

 Anticipate the problems you foresee and list them down in your reports.
 Some reports might not have the concept of issues being listed, but wherever possible, ensure that your stakeholders know that you have taken into consideration the problems or the obstructions that you can face when you perform a particular stage in your project.
 Report these down with action plans that can be deployed once these obstructions are faced with.

 Draw Out a Trend

-Keep a progress chart always at hand and make sure that you have trendline for every endeavor that you have undertaken.
-Keep this up and you will have a momentum to look after.
+Keep a progress chart always at hand and make sure that you have a trendline for every endeavor that you have undertaken.
+Keep this up and you will have the momentum to look after.
 Have Key Performance Indicators show you the way that your project is handled and it will help you immensely with project management reporting.